-However, they can now be found gracing earrings, brooches, cuff links and other pieces and some craftsmen still make individual pieces.
+However, they can now be found gracing earrings, brooches, cuff links, and other pieces and some craftsmen still make individual pieces.
 Some of the depictions of this race may only go till the head and shoulders which face the viewer.
-In decorative art, they may be depicted in full body either as candle or place holders or in acrobatic poses that showcased their incredibly flexible bodies.
+In decorative art, they may be depicted in full-body either as candlesticks or placeholders or in acrobatic poses that showcased their incredibly flexible bodies.

 One of the most famous sculptors of Blackamoor art was Andrea Brustolon (1662 – 1732) who was famous for making ebonized Blackamoor gueridons.
 The sculpture or Blackamoor art pieces were often made in pairs to provide symmetry to the entire set which gave them their own charm and grace.
 That is one of the main reasons why these figurines have become a favorite with collectors and interior designers for years ever since they made in appearance in the Victorian era.